-177. The Partnerships and Advocacy Department's budget for 2022 reflects the investment required to deliver on agreed corporate priorities and to implement the third year of the private sector partnership and fundraising strategy.
+178. The Partnerships and Advocacy Department's budget for 2022 reflects the investment required to deliver on agreed corporate and departmental priorities.
+These include optimizing positioning, partnerships and resourcing for WFP.
+Priority will continue to be given to securing a solid resourcing base, including the strengthening of existing funding sources whilst also continuing with investments in diversifying the funding base.
+This includes implementation of the third year of the private sector partnership and fundraising strategy.
 The strategy focuses on the three funding sources that have the most potential to improve WFP's impact and increase funding: individuals, foundations and businesses of all sizes, ranging from large global corporations to small and medium-sized local enterprises.
-The main activities supporting the strategy include increasing the funding available for WFP operations and enabling the provision of enhanced support and services for the field; diversifying WFP's funding sources; and resuming the essential basic activities required for effective partnership management, which were interrupted in 2020 as a result of restrictions related to the COVID-19 pandemic.
+The Partnerships and Advocacy Department will continue its investments in advocacy and positioning to enhance WFP's reputation and image, whilst also continuing its focus on strengthening strategic partnerships.